AfikAT/Pipline-project/README.md

 * Push it to dockerhub.
 * Deliver the application using Helm.
 ## instruction - how to run this project

-1) Create a costume network for sonarqube
+1) Create a custom  network for sonarqube
  ```
  docker network create sonarnet
  ```